cmusatyalab/gabriel-legacy/README.md

 images should be sent by two different filters. `FromClient` messages have an `extras` field that can be used to send metadata, such as GPS and IMU measurements, or app state.
-Embedding binary data to circumvent the "one type of media per filter" restriction is likely to lead to cognitive engines that are difficult for other people to maintain.
+Embedding binary data to circumvent the "one type of media per filter" restriction will likely lead to cognitive engines that are difficult for other people to maintain.
 Multiple payloads can be sent in a single `FromClient` message.
 This is intended for cases where an input to a filter must contain several consecutive images.
 A single `FromClient`